murkl/arch-os/setup/README.md

 forgotten when it is over.

-It is also the one way a script answers anything — `answer NAME value` in `util.sh` appends a line, and the runtime reads the file back.
+It is also the one way a script answers anything — `answer NAME value` in `lib.sh` appends a line, and the runtime reads the file back.
 That is how the address a configuration was shared at becomes an answer, and how a configuration fetched from one becomes two dozen of them.